 Depression

-Depression occurs when certain neurotransmitters in the brain are low, or unbalanced.
-Serotonin, dopamine, and norepinephrine boost your mood in various ways, and are usually released based on what you’re experiencing at a given moment.
+Depression occurs when certain neurotransmitters in the brain are low or unbalanced.
+Serotonin, dopamine, and norepinephrine boost your mood in various ways and are usually released based on what you’re experiencing at a given moment.

 When you’re depressed, your brain doesn’t release these neurotransmitters in the abundance it should.
 All three play a part, but low serotonin is usually the main culprit for depressive episodes.

-Signs and Symptoms
+Signs and Symptoms of Depression

 Depression, in all of its forms, goes beyond feeling down.
 It happens over a long period of time, and it usually triggers frequent, intense “downer” emotions that those without depression experience less often (or not at all).